 - The visitors briefing document (available below) must be signed on arrival

 - Visits will not be restricted to a specific day, but will be at the Lead Nurse discretion so as to manage total numbers and ensure cleaning can be undertaken satisfactorily

-- On arrival, visitors are asked to go directly to the relevant area.
+- On arrival, visitors are asked to go directly to the relevant area for visiting.
 Please do not arrive more than 5 minutes before your scheduled visit.